DannyMac180/notes/situational-awareness-the-decade-ahead.md

 Once have broken the code for AGI, it won't be that well have just one AGI - we'll be able to deploy a legion of hundreds of millions of AGIs that can do high level cognitive work day and night

 The idea of intelligence explosion is similar to Nick Bostrom's "Superintelligence" hypothesis of an intelligence explosion, but as far as I know Bostrom doesn't focus on specifically deploying AI researchers who are in fact researching AI techniques

+"Expect 100 million automated researchers each working at 100x human speed not long after we begin to be able to automate AI research."